Wieder-Shahaf/SeatHarmony/README.md

 #### 4️⃣ Configure Environment
 #### <b><u>For Academic Staff:</u></b>
 Copy the .env file from the following link: [.env Link](https://technionmail-my.sharepoint.com/:u:/r/personal/bofek_campus_technion_ac_il/Documents/Technion/%D7%A9%D7%A0%D7%94%20%D7%93%D7%B3/%D7%A1%D7%9E%D7%A1%D7%98%D7%A8%20%D7%97%D7%95%D7%A8%D7%A3/%D7%9E%D7%A2%D7%A8%D7%9B%D7%95%D7%AA%20%D7%A0%D7%91%D7%95%D7%A0%D7%95%D7%AA%20%D7%90%D7%99%D7%A0%D7%98%D7%A8%D7%90%D7%A7%D7%98%D7%99%D7%91%D7%99%D7%95%D7%AA/Milestone%204/env?csf=1&web=1&e=AaTjbJ)  <br>
-Paste the file into the backend folder, then continue to step 5.
+Paste the file into the backend folder, <b>rename it to ".env"</b>, and continue to step 5.

 > **No Gurobi installation needed!** The `.env` file contains WLS (Web License Service) credentials that authenticate via the cloud.
 The `pip install` in step 2 is all you need.